 Rule 505 of Regulation D

-Rule 505 of Regulation D allows some companies offering their securities to have those securities exempted from the registration requirements of the federal securities laws.
+Rule 505 of Regulation D provides an exemption from the registration requirements of the federal securities laws for companies when they offer and sell securities.
 To qualify for this exemption, a company:

 Rule 505 allows companies to decide what information to give to accredited investors, so long as it does not violate the antifraud prohibitions of the federal securities laws.
 But companies must give non-accredited investors disclosure documents that generally are equivalent to those used in registered offerings.
 If a company provides information to accredited investors, it must make this information available to non-accredited investors as well.
 The company must also be available to answer questions by prospective purchasers.